 In today's world, more and more awareness is being raised about pollution and waste.
 More and more gadgets and devices are being made to do things for us.
 Needless to say, the 1st world lifestyle of the human race is concerning and sometimes sad.
 Numerous films have been made that depict dystopian societies, which often come to be after man's corrupt and harmful ways lead to their destruction.
 Not much of this is seen as far as Disney goes.
-But in 2008, Disney-Pixar presented Wall-E
+But in 2008, Disney-Pixar presented Wall-E.

 In outer space they arrive onboard the Axium, a colossal sized space cruise liner.
 Here, Wall-E encounters things he has never seen before, including a wide variety of robots, and humans.
 These humans live on hover chairs, are hardly mobile, and due to micro-gravity, have experienced some bone loss in their bodies.
 From here Eve and Wall-E embark on an adventure to present the plant, battle a rebellious autopilot, and convince the humans to return to earth.
 Can Eve and Wall-E be together?
 Will earth be recolonized, or will it be left a lifeless wasteland?